Fran7654321/redcap-dependent-dropdown/README.md

 - Keep dropdown values documented
 - Use consistent coding systems
-- Avoid manual duplication of labels
+- Avoid mixing hierarchy and raw data
-- Test edge cases (empty values, changes)
+- Use `metadataSeparator` only when necessary

 ---